 Which Of The Following Is An Example Of A Function

-Nov 22, 2025 · 11 min read
+11 min read

 In mathematics and computer science, understanding the concept of a function is fundamental.
-A function is essentially a mapping or a relationship between two sets of elements, where each input from one set (called the domain) is related to exactly one output in another set (called the codomain).
+Worth adding: a function is essentially a mapping or a relationship between two sets of elements, where each input from one set (called the domain) is related to exactly one output in another set (called the codomain).
 This article aims to provide a comprehensive overview of functions, exploring various examples and clarifying the key characteristics that define them.

 What is a Function?